rcallaby/Learn-Vim-and-NeoVim/CONTRIBUTING.md

 1. Create a new branch with a descriptive name.
 2. Make your changes, ensuring adherence to the [style guide](#style-guide).
 3. Test your changes thoroughly.
-4. Create a pull request with a clear title and description of your changes.
+4. Create a pull request with a clear title and description of your changes, or just follow the provided pull request template.

 ### Documentation